Residence permit: Applying for other family members to join Germans

 Note:

-Additional fees may apply for the issuance of a residence permit in the form of an electronic residence permit (eAT card), which can also be used as electronic proof of identity.
+Additional fees may apply for the issuance of a residence permit in the form of an electronic residence permit (eAT card), which can also be used as an electronic proof of identity.

-The timing and form of fee collection and payment vary depending on the authority.
+The timing and method of fee collection and payment vary depending on the agency.

 Forms, information sheets, links